Genentech/HLApollo/README.md

 ## Model Installation
-The model is compiled to run on linux systems, the only dependancy is, libatlas, the specific version used and tested is below.
+The model is compiled to run on linux systems, the only dependency is, libatlas, the specific version used and tested is below.
 ```
 sudo apt-get install libatlas-base-dev=3.10.3-8ubuntu7
 ```